StorelStowel/NocturnalOS/README.md

   hyprpm enable imgborders
 ```

-for now the only folder i can share is the fastfetch config. by putting it in your .config folder it should work
+for now i only added the raw files to the rice, but ill edit them so that, if you want to keep some settings from your old setup, you can.